qwertyquerty/collision/README.md

 ### *func* `collision.collide(a, b, response = None)` &rarr; `bool`

 Test two shapes against each other.
-If a response is passed, and there is a collision, that response will be updated to the response values. **The response will not be generated if there is no collision and it will be at it's default values.**
+If a response is passed, and there is a collision, that response will be updated to the response values. **The response will not be generated if there is no collision and it will be at it's default values.
+Concave polys currently do not support responses.**

 - `a` *(collision shape)* - The first shape to test
 - `b` *(collision shape)* - The second shape to test